yalekseev/simple_server/README.md

 simple_server
 =============

-A multithreaded server (with per-thread accept) that takes absolute file path as a request and returns file contents as a reply.
+A multitask server (with per-task accept) that takes absolute file path as a request and returns file contents as a reply.
+Tasks can be set to either threads or processes.

 How to build
 ============